For B Street Hands-on Events go HERE.

 Neurophenomenology exists for the purpose of sensitizing the nervous system, which may result for the designer in increased capacity for perceiving subtle dynamics.
 In this workshop, Neurophenomenology will be introduced as such a practice.
 Participants will experience a focused meditation intended to stimulate brain centers involved in perception before actively exploring a site.
 Recent site design work at Ananda University Laurelwood utilizing this concept, with the purpose of designing for consciousness, will be demonstrated.

-About Chris: Chris Mare took his first PDC in 1993, and has been a full-time student ever since.
+About Christopher: Chris Mare took his first PDC in 1993, and has been a full-time student ever since.
 Mare designed and completed the world’s first formal degree devoted to Ecovillage Design, and is currently working on a doctoral dissertation bringing forth the concept of a “neurophenomenology of design.”
 Mare founded the educational non-profit Village Design Institute, which will be the vehicle for establishing a Design Academy for Dwapara Yuga.

-David Burdick & James Knox
+David Burdick

 Vertical Gardens: Grow Up and Stay at Home